rjvareed/Past-assignments/README.md

 # Past-assignments
-A dump of some past assignments from some of my classes that I could find
+A dump of some past assignments that I could find from a few of my classes